-The UK total rail emissions are compiled using data for three journey types: freight, intercity and regional.
+The UK rail emissions are compiled using data for three locomotive journey types: freight, intercity and regional.
 Emissions are calculated based on fuel use reported in DUKES.
-Rail emissions from diesel locomotive are distributed across Great Britain using maps of rail links and details of the number of vehicle kilometres by the three journey types on each rail link (compiled for the NAEI by London
+Rail emissions from diesel locomotive are distributed across Great Britain using maps of the UK rail network and details of the number of vehicle kilometres by journey types on each rail link.

-Research Centre).
 Emissions are distributed across the rail network by assigning an appropriate emission from each journey type to each rail link.
-The emissions along each rail link are assumed to be uniform along the length of the rail link, as no information on load variations is yet available.
+The emissions along each rail link are assumed to be uniform along the length of the rail link, no information on load variations along the each rail link being available.

-Fuel consumption data for 2005 was provided from Translink and included weekly information for all the rail links of Northern Ireland.
+Within Northern Ireland, fuel consumption data for 2005 was provided by Northern Ireland train operators Translink and included weekly information for all the rail links of Northern Ireland.
 2005 fuel use estimates have been distributed over a digital representation of the Northern Ireland rail network derived from Ordnance Survey Northern Ireland raster datasets to provide an accurate representation of the location of fuel used by rail transport in Northern Ireland

-Updated GB train movements and the inclusion of fuel consumption estimates would also improve this distribution.
+• Updated GB train movements and the inclusion of fuel consumption estimates would also improve this distribution.